 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

-Proper Use of palonosetron
+Proper use of palonosetron

-Precautions While Using palonosetron
+Precautions while using palonosetron

 Check with your doctor if severe nausea and vomiting continue after leaving the hospital or cancer treatment center.

-palonosetron Side Effects
+Side Effects of palonosetron

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-Check with your doctor immediately if any of the following side effects occur:Rare
+Check with your doctor or nurse immediately if any of the following side effects occur:

-- blurred vision
+- Blurred vision

-- chest pain
+- chest pain or discomfort

-- difficult or labored breathing
+- difficult breathing

 - pounding in the ears

-- pounding, slow heartbeat
+- slow or fast heartbeat

-- swelling of the eye
+- paleness of the skin

 Some side effects may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 - Difficulty having a bowel movement (stool)